mkotelba/KanboardSupport/README.md

     </a>
 </p>

-This plugin shows a configuration section to display all the default and custom values so that users can check and troubleshoot issues without having to open core files.
-Display or share configurations to identify and troubleshoot problems across the application in a user-friendly format.
+This plugin shows a dedicated section to display the environment and configuration settings allowing users to quickly troubleshoot issues without having to open core files.

+Display or share configurations to identify problems across the application in a user-friendly format.
+Helpful tips, webhook documentation and access to view the default and current config files from within the interface are just some of the features included in this powerful plugin.

+Works smoothly with [PluginManager](https://github.com/aljawaid/PluginManager) and [ContentCleaner](https://github.com/aljawaid/ContentCleaner).

 <p align="right">[<a href="#user-content-readme-bottom">&#8595; Bottom</a>] [<a href="#screenshots">&#8594; Next</a>] [<a href="#user-content-readme-top">&#8593; Top</a>]</p>

 ## Features

 - Hide sensitive data before sharing technical information
-- Display values from the `config.php` file
+  - A single privacy button hides all sensitive information
 - Display raw versions of the current and default config files for easy comparison
 - Troubleshoot plugins with [PluginManager](https://github.com/aljawaid/PluginManager)
 - **Webhooks Information**
   - New improved webhooks page
   - Display alert in webhooks page to avoid potential token issues
-  - Included extra comprehensive documentation explaining how to work with webhooks
+  - Comprehensive documentation explaining how to work with webhooks
 - **Directory Permissions**
   - Check if directories are writeable or not
   - Display folder owner to Admins